awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

    }
    ```
 **Note**
-This policy allows access to all AWS CodeBuild actions and to a potentially large number of AWS resources\.
-To restrict permissions to specific AWS CodeBuild actions, change the value of `codebuild:*` in the AWS CodeBuild policy statement\.
+This policy allows access to all CodeBuild actions and to a potentially large number of AWS resources\.
+To restrict permissions to specific CodeBuild actions, change the value of `codebuild:*` in the CodeBuild policy statement\.
 For more information, see [Authentication and Access Control](auth-and-access-control.md)\.
 To restrict access to specific AWS resources, change the value of the `Resource` object\.
 For more information, see [Authentication and Access Control](auth-and-access-control.md)\.

 1. In the navigation pane, choose **Groups** or **Users**\.

-1. In the list of groups or users, choose the name of the IAM group or IAM user to which you want to add AWS CodeBuild access permissions\.
+1. In the list of groups or users, choose the name of the IAM group or IAM user to which you want to add CodeBuild access permissions\.

 1. For a group, on the group settings page, on the **Permissions** tab, expand **Managed Policies**, and choose **Attach Policy**\.